GRADE 9 - 12 APPLICANTS

-We will be accepting applications for students in every grade for the 2023-2024 school year in January 2023.
-All applicants for Grades 9-12 will be placed on a waitlist until all current students have confirmed their return.
+We will be accepting applications for students in every grade for the 2024-2025 academic year starting in October 2023.
+All applicants for Grades 9-12 will be placed on a waitlist until all current students have confirmed their return (March 2024).

 Admission Procedures